 Get multiple quotes

-So what should actually be included in each proposal?
-First, you should be getting a lump-sum proposal that covers all expected costs.
+Each should include a lump-sum proposal that covers all expected costs.
 Most pros will also include a unit cost per square foot to cover unexpected damage.
-Let’s say the contractor tears your roof off and finds a sheet of plywood that’s bad and needs to be replaced.
-By getting a unit price in advance, you’ll have an idea of what the maximum costs could be on that roofing job.
+If, while preparing to replace your shingles, the contractor finds a rotted sheet of plywood that needs replacement, the unit price gives you an idea what the additional cost of that would be.

 - All labor and materials